LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 That's not a problem.
 We can link you to some handy guides that will show the keyboard strokes for each screen reader.
 I wouldn't get too wrapped up in all of the shortcuts, at this stage, we will just need the basic navigation commands.

-* In all three screen readers and standard keyboard-only navigation the <kbd>Tab</kbd> key will move from one interactive item (links, inputs and buttons, etc), to the next. the "next" item will typically be determined by the DOM order, but can also be manipulated via scripting or even CSS.
+* In all three screen readers and standard keyboard-only navigation the <kbd>Tab</kbd> key will move from one interactive item (links, inputs and buttons, etc), to the next.
+The "next" item will typically be determined by the DOM order, but can also be manipulated via scripting or even CSS.
 * In order to "reverse" back up the page, the <kbd>Shift</kbd> key should be held down and then pressing <kbd>Tab</kbd> will reverse the direction.
 This also applies to standard keyboard navigation and all three screen readers
 * <kbd>Enter</kbd> and <kbd>Space</kbd> will fire the "click" event on some interactive items, a `<button>` will respond to both those keys, a link will only respond to <kbd>Enter</kbd>.
 Again, this applies to both standard keyboard navigation and all three screen readers
 * <kbd>Esc</kbd>, **should**, close items such as modal dialogs and other components that you may encounter, especially those that overlay other content

 #### Full keyboard controls for each screen reader

-Take note of the "modifier" key combination, you will need this to, read non-interactive elements, navigate some elements or you may need to switch "modes" in JAWS or NVDA (VoiceOver does not have a manual "mode" switch).
+Take note of the "modifier" key combination, you will need this to, to read non-interactive elements, navigate some elements or you may need to switch "modes" in JAWS or NVDA (VoiceOver does not have a manual "mode" switch).

 * [NVDA - Keyboard shortcuts, Deque](https://dequeuniversity.com/screenreaders/nvda-keyboard-shortcuts)
 * [JAWS - Keyboard shortcuts, Deque](https://dequeuniversity.com/screenreaders/jaws-keyboard-shortcuts)